HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_compose_to_use_oidc.md

 3. Run the `helm upgrade` to apply the changes to DX Compose.

-    Note that you must specify the two file (`-f`) parameters in the `helm upgrade` command.
+    Note that you must specify two file (`-f`) parameters in the `helm upgrade` command.
 The first `-f` is the YAML file with all DX Compose values apart from OIDC.
 The second `-f` is the `oidc.yaml` file.
 See the following sample command:

     ```sh
     helm upgrade -n dxns -f install-deploy-values.yaml -f ./install-hcl-dx-deployment/oidc/oidc.yaml dx-deployment ./install-hcl-dx-deployment